oridavidi100/code-review/README.md

 ## Code block for stuednt

 - _Code block that change at real time_
-- _student can change the title of the code block_
+- _Student can change the title of the code block_
-- _student can change the name of the code block_
+- _Student can change the name of the code block_

 ## Code block for user